 The Vienna Project began in 2004, when Dr. Karen Frostig, artist and activist inherited letters written by her grandparents between 1938-1945, to her father living in exile.
 Dr. Benjamin Frostig was arrested by the Gestapo in an early wave of arrests targeting Austria’s intelligentsia.
 He was abruptly expelled from Austria in June of 1938.
 Translating the letters in 2005, Karen became acquainted with a large extended family she never knew existed, all of whom were exterminated.
 A journey of return to Vienna in 2006, and reclamation of Austrian citizenship in 2007, gave way to an emerging relationship between the artist and her father’s homeland.
 The Vienna Project grew out of this process starting in 2009, as a new social action, public memory project.

-Developed through dialogue as a citizen-led initiative, The Vienna Project is a “process-based” expression of remembrance.
+Developed through dialogue as a citizen-led initiative, The Vienna Project was developed as a “process-based” expression of remembrance.
 The Memorial Project opened on the night of 23.
-October 2013, preceding Austrian National Day, the commemoration of the beginnings of the Second Republic of Austria, to convey the message that memory is a part of national identity.
-The Vienna Project marks the 75th anniversary year of the Anschluss in 1938, when racial persecution officially began in Austria; it will conclude one year later on 18.October 2014.
-The memorial project unfolds over the course of one year, as a dynamic series of performative events, dedicated to stimulating fresh conversations in novel formats regarding the Holocaust and National Socialism.
+October 2013, preceding Austrian National Day, the commemoration of the beginnings of the Second Republic of Austria.
+The date conveyed the message that memory is a part of any national identity.

 A research seminar, held at the University of Vienna’s Institute for Contemporary History, began a conversation about the 38 sites, where public instances of exclusion, aggression, humiliation, and theft, as well as instances of rescue and resistance began in 1938, taking place between Austrians subscribing to a Nazi ideology and the targeted victim groups.
-Working with a large pool of sites retrieved from different archives, project researcher Dr. Jérôme Segal identified the 38 sites taking into account the historical significance of each site.
-Representation of sites for each victim group roughly corresponds to percentages for group representation within the larger history.
-Archival documents, such as photos, letters, police records, court proceedings, recorded testimonies and unpublished academic works are used to support the selection of each site.
+Working with a large pool of sites retrieved from different archives, project researcher Dr. Jérôme Segal identified 38 Memory sites taking into account the historical significance of each site.
+Representation of sites for each victim group roughly corresponded to percentages for group representation within the larger history.
+Archival documents, such as photos, letters, police records, court proceedings, recorded testimonies and unpublished academic works were used to support the selection of each site.

 “Not to forget as we remember” reminds us to not forget the different victim groups and to not forget differences between the victim groups.
 Bound by the historic record, the memorial delivers memory in engaging formats without distorting the historic record.